comet-ml/opik/README.md

 ```
 Since that moment you are ready to start using `log_prompt`!

-`comet_llm.log_prompt` allows you to log the data from a single call to LLM.
+`comet_llm.log_prompt` allows you to manually log the information from a single LLM call.

 The minimum required arguments are `prompt` and `outputs`:
 ```python